Nature Seekers: Impact

 At first, there was much opposition in the Matura community towards the new conservation efforts.
 Many people made a living off of turtle meat and eggs, and were worried that the restrictions of the beach would interfere with their ability to survive.
 Even more resented the beach being closed off during nesting season, as many locals used the beach for recreation.
 However, over time, Nature Seekers has had a positive effect on the community.
 In addition to creating jobs within the organization, the increased tourism brought to Matura by Nature Seekers created a strong tourism industry in the village, with many villagers operating bed and breakfasts and other tourism-related businesses.
 Nature Seekers has also been successful in generating community awareness about the importance of conservation.
 Even some poachers and their families became convinced of the importance of conservation, and some even joined the Nature Seekers.
 Through this and their patrolling efforts, Nature Seekers claims to have brought down the rate of turtles being slaughtered from 30% to zero.
 Because of the effectiveness of the conservation efforts, Nature Seekers has become a model for similar programs in other parts of Trinidad.

 Turtle Village Trust

 In 2006, Nature Seekers joined other community organizations as well as the Forestry Division and BHP Billiton Trinidad & Tobago to form an organization called Turtle Village Trust.
-The stated goal of the organization is to establish Trinidad & Tobago as “the Premier Turtle Tourism Destination.”
+The stated goal of the organization is to establish Trinidad and Tobago as “the Premier Turtle Tourism Destination.”
 It plans to accomplish this goal by assisting in the formation of partnerships between conservation groups and local communities, the like of which was responsible for the success of Nature Seekers in the Matura community.